 Life is like the cyclic four seasons.
-Irrespective of anyone’s preference, each season emerges when due giving way to the next like thoughts in the human mind where cessation of one is immediately succeeded by the emergence of another.
-During cold, nature shrinks; in autumn, it sheds; in summer it expands, and in spring she blossoms.
+Irrespective of anyone’s preference, each season emerges when due giving way to the next like thoughts in the human mind where the cessation of one is immediately succeeded by the emergence of another.
+During the cold, nature shrinks; in autumn, it sheds; in summer it expands, and in the spring she blossoms.

 Similarly, we all experience life’s various colors.
 Depending on what time of the year you are born, you may experience spring before autumn or vice-versa.
-And depending on where you are born, you may enjoy pleasant sunshine for most part of the year than bitter cold all year round.
-You learn to cope up with weather conditions.
-You layer yourself in winter and the opposite in summer.
+And depending on where you are born, you may enjoy pleasant sunshine for most part of the year rather than bitter cold all year round.
+You learn to cope with weather conditions.
+You layer yourself in the winter and the opposite in the summer.
 You get yourself an umbrella during the rainy season.

 In some regards, it is like always running away from what is at hand.
 We are always trying to save ourselves.
 Being one with nature means to experience and enjoy absolutely everything it has to offer.
-While you should save for the rainy days, you are not exactly a squirrel – are you?
+While you should save for rainy days, you are not exactly a squirrel – are you?
 Go, wet yourself in the rain sometimes — it may well be grace that’s trickling down.
 Experience the cold — it will only make you stronger.

-When the sun of adversities is shining hot on you turning the warmth of life into scorching heat you find unbearable, you may consider moving to a cold place.
+When the sun of adversity is shining hot on you turning the warmth of life into scorching heat, you find unbearable, you may consider moving to a cold place.
 When life looks listless like the naked trees of departing autumn, you just need to be a little patient.
 Spend your waiting period looking at pictures of the spring or move to that part of the world where fall it is not.